 What should you do?

-People can take steps to avoid phishing attempts by slightly modifying their browsing habits.
-When contacted about an account needing to be “verified” (or any other topic used by phishers), it is a sensible precaution to contact the company from which the email apparently originates to check that the email is legitimate.
-Alternatively, the address that the individual knows is the company’s genuine website can be typed into the address bar of the browser, rather than trusting any hyperlinks in the suspected phishing message. – Wikipedia
+Take steps to avoid phishing attempts by slightly modifying your browsing habits.
+When contacted about an account needing to be “verified” or other suspicious activity, it is a sensible precaution to contact the person or company from which the email originates to check that the email is legitimate.
+Alternatively, you can type in the company’s genuine website into the address bar of the browser, rather than trusting any hyperlinks in the suspected phishing message. – Wikipedia

 Report phishing to Google

 If you receive an email that you believe is a phishing attempt, please follow these steps: